acislab/HuMaIN_Microservices/OCRopyServices/SegmentationService/README.md

 # [Segmentation Microservice]
 The goal is to extract the single-line images from a binarized image.
-Usually as a step of OCRopus.
+Usually as a step of OCRopy.
 Implemented with Python and Django.
 Based on [OCRopy](https://github.com/tmbdev/ocropy) and its library [ocrolib](https://github.com/tmbdev/ocropy/tree/master/ocrolib).

 ## [Setup]
 #### Way-1: deploy on the Django built-in server directly.<br/>